paulirving24601/hacktoberfest_code_poem/README.md

 ## Contributing

-Thanks for your interest in contributing to [Code Poem]!
-There are two ways to contribute.
-To get started, take a look at [CONTRIBUTING.md](CONTRIBUTING.md).
+Thanks for your interest in contributing to Code Poem!
+Take a look at [CONTRIBUTING.md](CONTRIBUTING.md) to understand the two ways to contribute to this project.

 ## Participation Guidelines

-This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
+This project adheres to a [code of conduct](https://github.com/Wentale/hacktoberfest_code_poem/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior via Twitter @wentale.
+Please report unacceptable behavior via [email](mailto:wen.ta.say@gmail.com)

 ## Hacktoberfest